Ruan Xiaoqi: Campaigns and death

 Ruan Xiaoqi is appointed as one of the commanders of Liangshan's flotilla after the 108 Stars of Destiny came together in what is called the Grand Assembly.
 He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.

 Ruan Xiaoqi's two elder brothers are killed in the campaign against Fang La.
 When Fang's palace falls, Ruan Xiaoqi finds the crown and the dragon robe of the rebel leader, which are symbols of an emperor, and puts them on out of mischief.
 He is reprimanded by Song Jiang for the lese majeste offence.

 Back in Dongjing the remaining Liangshan heroes are each conferred a position.
-When it comes Ruan Xiaoqi's turn, Grand Marshal Gao Qiu and Grand Tutor Cai Jing raise objection citing his offence of putting on Fang La‘s "illegal" articles.
+When it comes Ruan Xiaoqi's turn, Grand Marshal Gao Qiu and Grand Tutor Cai Jing raise objections, citing his offence of putting on Fang La's "illegal" articles.
 Although Ruan Xiaoqi is let off on account of his service, he receives no reward.
 He goes back to Shijie Village where he lives happily to the age of 70.

 In Peking Opera A Fisherman Kills A Family, part of The Qing Ding Pearl routine, Ruan Xiaoqi moved to the region of Lake Tai upon retirement from his military career, adopting the name Xiao En to avoid detection by his former enemies.
-Xiao En and his daughter became involved in a conflict against a local mafia boss; the father-daughter duo killed the mafia boss and went once again into pseudonymous exile.
+Xiao En and his daughter became involved in a conflict against a local mafia boss; the father-daughter duo killed the mafia boss and once again went into pseudonymous exile.